John Wayne Gacy: Trial

 On February 18, Robert Stein testified that all the bodies recovered from Gacy's property were "markedly decomposed [and] putrefied, skeletalized remains", and that of all the autopsies he performed, thirteen victims had died of asphyxiation, six of ligature strangulation, one of multiple stab wounds to the chest and ten in undetermined ways.
 (Note: Stein performed autopsies on each victim recovered at Gacy's property and on the body of Robert Piest.
 He did not perform autopsies on the three other victims recovered from the Des Plaines River.)
-When Gacy's defense team suggested that all 33 deaths were caused by accidental erotic asphyxia, Stein called this highly improbable.
+When Gacy's defense team suggested that all thirty-three deaths were caused by accidental erotic asphyxia, Stein called this highly improbable.

 Jeffrey Rignall testified for the defense on February 21.
 Rignall wept repeatedly while describing Gacy's torture of him in March 1978.
 During specific cross-examination relating to the torture, Rignall vomited and was excused from further testimony.
 On February 29, Donald Voorhees testified to his ordeal at Gacy's hands and his assault at Gacy's behest.
 Voorhees felt unable to testify but did briefly attempt to do so before being asked to step down.
 Robert Donnelly testified the week after Voorhees, recounting his ordeal at Gacy's hands in December 1977.
-Donnelly was visibly distressed as he recalled the abuse.
+Donnelly was visibly distressed as he recalled the abuse, although Gacy occasionally laughed or smirked as he recounted his ordeal.

-During the fifth week of the trial, Gacy wrote a personal letter to Judge Garippo requesting a mistrial for reasons including that he did not approve of his lawyers' insanity plea; that his lawyers had not allowed him to take the witness stand (as he had wanted to do); that his defense had not called enough medical witnesses, and that the police were lying with regard to verbal statements he had allegedly made to detectives after his arrest and that, in any event, the statements were "self-serving" for use by the prosecution.
+During the fifth week of the trial, Gacy wrote a personal letter to Judge Garippo requesting a mistrial for reasons including that he did not approve of his lawyers' insanity plea; that his lawyers had not allowed him to take the witness stand (as he had wanted to do); that his defense had not called enough medical witnesses; that the police were lying with regard to verbal statements he had allegedly made to detectives after his arrest and that, in any event, the statements were "self-serving" for use by the prosecution.
 Judge Garippo informed Gacy that both counsels had not been denied the opportunity or funds to summon expert witnesses to testify, and that, under the law, he had the choice whether he wished to testify, and was free to indicate as much to the judge.